EmmanuelBeziat/php-rest-json/README.md

 ### Post data

-You need a `POST` header to post a new data.

-Then, you can send your data to `http://mywebsite.localhost/add`.
+You need to send a `POST` header request to add a new data.
+In order to do so, your data should be sent to `http://mywebsite.localhost/add`.

 Of course, change the `routes/web.php` content to match the data you need to receive, and make sure it matches your database.